-- Variety of legal work - if your business is expanding into other territories, planning a funding round or M&A, or launching new products and services, then you may want to consider bringing in a lawyer to offer guidance on these huge projects
+• Variety of legal work.
+If your business is expanding into other territories, planning a funding round or M&A, or launching new products and services, then you may want to consider hiring an in-house lawyer to offer guidance on these huge projects.

-- Cost of outsourcing legal work - if you review your legal spend management, you’ll likely reach a point where hiring a lawyer in-house is more beneficial, and less costly, than outsourcing that work to external counsel
+• Cost of outsourcing legal work.
+If you review your legal spend management, you’ll likely reach a point where hiring a lawyer in-house is more beneficial than outsourcing that work to external counsel.

 Is a General Counsel the right role for your team?